In this post you will learn basic information about 3D laser scanning including how long it takes to 3D scan a building and how much it costs.

 - How much does it cost to 3D laser scan a building?
 The cost to 3D laser scan a building can also vary significantly depending on the same factors affecting the time it takes to do the scan.
 3D scanning a small residential property may take a single day and is usually a minimum cost, whereas a mansion with many rooms may take a few days and cost 2-3X more depending on its complexity.
 A multi-story hotel or apartment building can take 3-5 days depending on the number of rooms, with cost factors including whether it is occupied and the level of modeling detail required in each room.
 On average it may cost as little as $300 for one room or $1,400 for 3 ornamental stone pieces and $20,000 for the entire 5 story townhouse.

-At IDRAWPRO our team of measured surveyors offer 3D laser scanning to help you understand your space and create 3D models to help you get the best from it.
+At IDRAWPRO our team of experienced surveyors offer 3D laser scanning to help you understand your space and create 3D models to help you get the best from it.